Saurabh262004/osu-map-downloader/README.md

   - Download the Windows zip file from the latest release.
   - Extract the contents into a directory.
   - Navigate to the directory in command prompt.
-  - Run the `powershell -ExecutionPolicy Bypass -File .\Install.ps1`
+  - Run `powershell -ExecutionPolicy Bypass -File .\Install.ps1`
   - Set osu!
 Map Downloader as your default browser.

 - From Repo: